-Also note that Intercom has a very complex pricing structure.
-Each module comes with a fixed + variable fee, so it’s incredibly difficult to estimate your monthly costs.
-You are forced to check them at the end of each month.
+You should also beware of Intercom’s pricing structure; it is remarkably complex.
+Each module comes with a fixed + variable fee, so it’s difficult to estimate your monthly costs.
+We were simply forced to check them at the end of each month.

 The pricing structure was a large part of our decision to look for Intercom alternatives.

-- When online, with your support team ready to enter the conversation, triggered messages feel like an ideal solution.
-But since customers receive “instant support”, they also want instant resolution!!
-If your team is not able to sustain that level of service, the false expectation will be exposed.
+- When online, with your support team ready to step in, triggered messages feel like an ideal solution.
+But since customers receive “instant support”, they also want instant resolution.
+If your team is not able to sustain that level of service, your customers will feel even more frustrated.

-That’s why Intercom introduced “… typically replies in a few hours”
+Intercom’s solution?
+This sentence “… the team typically replies in a few hours.”

-- You can use Bots: Intercom offers Bots to assist your customers any time of the day.
-Strangely, though, Intercom do not use Bots when dealing with their own customers.
+- You could use Bots: Intercom offers Bots to assist your customers any time of the day.
+Unsurprisingly, however, Intercom do not use Bots when dealing with their own customers.
 Humans don’t like Bots unless they behave like humans, and customers frequently ask for a “human please”.